Groundnut (Peanut) Oil vs. Canola Oil: Which is Better?

 Both oils support heart health, but groundnut oil excels in antioxidant content, while canola oil boasts a superior omega-3 profile.

-Groundnut Oil vs. Canola Oil: Cooking Applications
+Groundnut Oil vs. Canola Oil: Smoke Point

 Another factor that impacts cooking results is the flavour.
 While both are somewhat neutral, groundnut oil may have a slightly nutty finish.
 For baking and other delicate recipes, canola oil is a better choice since it won’t impact the flavour at all.